Copyright © University of Cambridge. All rights reserved.

 The idea of this problem

-is to encourage children to work together to develop a method of finding a solution which will always work and perhaps one that is the most efficient or quickest.
+is to encourage children to work together in order to develop a method of finding a solution which will always work, and perhaps one that is the most efficient or quickest.
 This challenge will also help to reinforce understanding of odd and even numbers.

 You could introduce the challenge by inviting one child to choose a card from the digit cards $1$ to $9$, perhaps without looking so it is a random choice.
 You could then ask another child to choose a card, again without looking.
 What is the largest two-digit even number that can be made from the two cards?
 You could try this a few times so that the children have a chance